ChrisDeFreitas/Electron-FolderView/readme.md

 This is a work in progress.
 Feel free to use and modify as you wish.

+## Important Note, Sep 24/21
+I've discontinued development of this app on GitHub.
+The changes made since Electron v9 are too substantial to manage at this point in time.
+The app uses Electron v9 and v15 is the latest.

+I use the app daily without incident in the isolation of my LAN.
+The security issues addressed by updates to Electron and other modules are not relevant in the context of personal use.
+To exploit the security issues addressed by the updates one would have to manually insert code into the application--but this is true of any application and security issue.

+In addition, the app was started in in 2017.
+Technology has changed a lot since then and the experiments represented here are only relevant in the context of the most basic CSS/HTML/Javascript usage.
+There are libraries and tools available now that simplify many of the technical problems addressed.
+###

 ## Features
 - main purpose is to view folder items